aws-samples/aws-net-guides/SampleApplications/2022/readme.md

 ### [Event Driven Serverless CDK](https://github.com/aws-samples/aws-net-guides/tree/master/SampleApplications/2022/ServerlessEventDrivenSentimentAnalysis)

-This sample application demonstrates building an AWS native, event driven, customer review analysis application.
+This sample shows how to build an AWS native, event driven, customer review analysis application.
 It uses serverless components and native AWS service integrations.
 The application is deployed using the AWS CDK, and is written in C#.

 ### [ML Integration - Media Catalog](https://github.com/aws-samples/aws-net-guides/tree/master/SampleApplications/2022/MediaCatalog)

-This application catalogs images using Amazon Rekognition.
-Using the functionality in this application users can take advantage of Rekognition’s ability to automatically apply moderation to images, and determine if images contain potentially offensive materials.
-Additionally, Rekognition will detect the content of images and build a cross reference between the items discovered and the images stored.
+This application catalogs images using Amazon Rekognition, letting you automatically apply moderation to images, and determine if images contain potentially offensive materials.
+Additionally, Rekognition will detect the content of images and build a cross reference between the items discovered, and the images stored.

 ### [Using AWS Lambda functions, a non-public SQL Server, and AWS Secrets Manager together](https://github.com/aws-samples/aws-net-guides/tree/master/SampleApplications/2022/LambdaVPCSecretsManager)